sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

                [0.1, 0.9]]])
 {% endhighlight %}

-... blah blah...

-The indexes of the rows of a transition probability matrix are the initial states, and the elements along the rows contain the probabilities that the system will transition to the state given by the index of the columns.
+Make sure you enter this into a Python session if you do not fully understand transition probabilities yet.
+`P[0]` corresponds to the transition probability matrix for action `0`, and `P[1]` for action `1`.
+If the system is in state `0` and action `0` is taken, then there is a 50% chance that the system will transition back to state `0` (i.e. stay in the same state) and a 50% chance that the system will transition to state `1`.
+If action `1` is taken instead, then the system is guaranteed to transition to state `1`.
+You will notice that each row sums to one, and this is a requirement for transition probability matrices.

-So, as we can see each state is uniquely identified by an index into the transition probability matrix.
+So, each state is uniquely identified by an index into the transition probability matrix, but we think of the state as a combination of the population abundance class and the number of years since the last fire.
-Therefore we need a way to translate from the human readable state specified as a set of parameters, to the machine readable form of an index and vice-versa.
+Therefore we need a way to translate from the human understandable state specified as a set of variables, to the machine readable form of an index and vice-versa.
-These two functions and the globally defined constants will do the trick:
+These two functions will do the trick:

 {% highlight python %}
 def convert_state_to_index(population, fire):